OpenDSA/OpenDSA/RST/en/NP/circuitSAT.rst

    :output: show
    :keyword: NP-completeness; Circuit Satisfiability

-In the above problem, given a particular assignment, while we can quickly check whether the assignment satisfies the circuit or not, we have no easy way of knowing whether it has any satisfying assignment.
+While it is easy to check whether a given truth assignment satisfies a given circuit, we have no easy way of knowing whether an arbitrary cirucit has some satisfying assignment.